newtheatre/history-project/_shows/14_15/the_ritual_slaughter_of_gorge_mastromas.md

     name: Laura Gallop
   - role: Set Construction
     name: Dave Hanks
-  - role: Poster Design
+  - role: Poster Designer
     name: Ben Williamson
-  - role: Poster Design
+  - role: Poster Designer
     name: James Bentley

 assets:
   - type: poster
     image: ritual_slaughter_poster.jpg

-smugmug: rkQVgt
+smugmug: rkQVgT
 ---

 If you could lie without flinching, corrupt without caring and succeed at all costs, how far would you go?
 How much would you make?
 An unrelenting attack on human nature, you must ask one simple question.
 Is it Goodness?
 Or Cowardice?